 You may think the only option after bankruptcy is a payday loan, but there are several solid alternatives to payday loans for bankrupts.
-Thanks to modern banking technology, it’s easier than ever to find a lender that offers personal loans to people with poor credit or a past bankruptcy.
+Thanks to modern banking technology, finding a lender that offers personal loans to people with poor credit or a past bankruptcy is easier than ever.

 If you’re looking for a way to get back on your feet after bankruptcy and start rebuilding credit, here are the best bankruptcy loan options.